 “I’m real.”
 She settled beside me on the floor, the protruding mattress springs complaining as she shifted for comfort.
 “Alexa.”
 She gingerly eased the blanket from my iron grip.
 “I’m real.”

-I caught a devastating sob in my hand.
+I caught a throaty sob in my hand.
 “Where were you?”
-Bolting upright, I swiped sweat-slicked hair from my face and threw my arms around her, sniffling into the groove of her neck.
-“I’ve missed you so much.”
+Bolting upright, I swiped sweat-slicked hair from my face and, lowering the blanket to meet her soft gaze, threw my arms around her.
+I sniffled into the groove of her neck.
+“I have missed you so much.”

 “I missed you, too.”
 Tucking hair behind my ears, she kissed my cheek.
-“We’re getting out of here.”
+“Guess what?”

-Suddenly self-conscious, I ran my sweaty palms over the stained nightgown he forced me to wear.
-I had bedtime toenails, and my hair reeked of stale vomit and other bodily odours.
-“We can’t leave.”
-I use the back of my hand to remove consistent ooze trickling from my nose.
-“I have tried, Kathy, but never make it past the hallway before one of them catches me and drags me back down.”
+Considering our depressingly unfortunate circumstances, her decent appearance, warm knitted clothing, flushed cheeks, and braided hair surprised me.
+I ran my sweaty palms over the stained nightgown he forced me to wear.
+I had begrimed toenails, and my hair reeked of stale vomit and other bodily odours.
+“We can’t leave,” I croaked, using the back of my hand to remove the consistent ooze trickling from my nose.
+“I have tried, Kathy, but I never make it past the hallway before one of them catches me and drags me back down.”

 Unconvinced, I nodded half-heartedly.